Rock of Ages Loop Hike

 Turn right on the Horsetail Creek Trail and enjoy a slightly downhill pattern for a ways.
 In the first mile, you'll cross 3 forks of Horsetail Creek, (East, Middle and West) all through simple fords.
-You'll meet the Bell Creek Trail #459, which heads off to the left into some great old growth (which eventually takes you to Larch Mountain).
+You'll also pass a junction with the Bell Creek Trail #459, which heads off to the left into some great old growth (which eventually takes you to Larch Mountain).

-After another 0.5 mile or so you'll encounter a series of long switchbacks as you descend down the Oneonta Creek gorge.
+After another 0.5 mile or so, the Horsetail Creek Trail descends a series of long switchbacks into the Oneonta Gorge.
 Keep your eye out after about the sixth switchback for a side trail that takes you to a nice viewpoint of Larch Mountain lording over the gorge valley.
 When you get to the first of two small creek crossings the bulk of your switch-backing is complete.
 The trail is very overgrown through here and is wet in places, even in the middle of August.
 You still have one more small creek to cross and another 300 of so feet to drop before finally arriving at the Oneonta Creek Ford.